CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 5. Return an array containing the product and sorted from smallest to largest.
 6. Segregate 0s and 1s in an array.
 7. find subarray with given sum (Sliding Window).
 8. Given an array.
-Calculate the maximum sum of `k` consecutive elements (Sliding Window).
+Calculate the maximum sum of `k` consecutive elements (Sliding Window, Kadane's algorithm).
 9. Find the closest value to zero from an array of positives and negatives.
 10. Find minimum difference between 2 numbers in an array of size `n`.
 11. Find a pair of numbers that add up to a `target`.